frankcharlton/frankcharlton.work/content/about.md

 My soul thrives on **deep processing, creative thinking, storytelling, and making things**.
 My career has been anything but conventional, and I wouldn't change a thing.
 Every step has shaped how I think and approach problems in unique ways.

-I started in **music production**, working in **Nashville, Berklee, and LA**.
-Music taught me the power of **iteration, precision, and deep listening**—skills that I later found incredibly valuable in software testing and data science.
+I started in **music production**, working as a teen in **Nashville, graduating from Berklee College of Music, and working in some of LA's finest recording studios**.
+Music taught me the power of **iteration, collaboration, and deep listening**—skills that turned out to be incredibly valuable in software testing and data science.

-My passion for **breaking things to make them better** led me into **software testing**, where I thrived in **collaboration, process improvement, and leading scrum teams**.
+My passion for **breaking things to make them better** led me into **software testing and leadership**, where I thrived in **skill building, process improvement, and leading scrum teams**.
 I worked closely with developers, UX designers, and product managers, continuously pushing for higher software quality.

 Eventually, my curiosity for analytics evolved into **data science**, where I now work closely with **executives, engineers, product managers, UX professionals, and software testers** to uncover insights that drive real impact.
-By the end of my tenure at Sonos, I was regularly presenting to executives, leveraging frameworks I had built from scratch.
+By the end of my tenure at Sonos, I was regularly presenting to our executives, leveraging frameworks I had built from scratch.

 ## My Skills
 With a such a diverse background, I bring a unique set of skills to my work:

 - **Data Science & Analytics**
-  - dbt, Snowflake, SQL, Dataiku DSS, Python
+  - Python, dbt, Snowflake, SQL, Tableau, Dataiku DSS
   - Data storytelling & executive presentations
-  - Statistical analysis, changepoint detection, and anomaly detection
+  - Statistical analysis, changepoint detection, and time series analysis

 - **Software & Telemetry**
   - Deep expertise in mobile and hardware telemetry